Engee documentation

 Details

-Filter time constant for voltage and current values used by the block to calculate the reverse recovery losses.
-Set this parameter to a value smaller than the fastest switching period.
+The filter time constant for the voltage and current values used by the unit to calculate reverse recovery losses.
+Set this parameter to a value lower than the fastest switching period.

 Dependencies

-• for the parameter Fidelity level set the value to Ideal switching;
+• for the parameter Fidelity level set the value Ideal switching;

-• for the parameter Reverse recovery loss model, set the value to ; Tabulated loss`or set the value `Fixed loss and check Scale reverse recovery loss with current and voltage.
+• for the parameter Reverse recovery loss model set the value Tabulated loss, or set the value Fixed loss and a flag Scale reverse recovery loss with current and voltage.

 Units